Click through the images to learn more about FRED!

 The Trash Hunter is an example of a debris skimmer, manned technology currently used in lakes and bays to remove debris or weeds cluttering the water.
 They typically use a belt conveyor, mechanized grabbers, and water jets to direct debris to storage.

-Many organizations are focused on raising awareness, researching the problem, and changing policy to make a difference.
+Many types of organizations are raising awareness of the scope and impact of ocean plastic pollution.
+In the last five years, awareness has increased but not reached the critical mass needed to invest in significant solutions.
 We believe this is so critical to solving the problem of ocean plastic pollution and should be done in parallel with developing technologies for prevention and cleanup.
 Help us raise awareness by following Clear Blue Sea on social media @ClearBlueSeaOrg